PoisonIsBestType/dotfiles/README.md

 _______

-## A Keyboard centered with good mouse support experience.
+## A keyboard centered, with good mouse support, experience.

 This dotfiles are meant to be used with both ```OpenSuse Tumbleweed``` and ```Linux Mint``` with ```awesomewm``` as desktop environment, but they work with any other distro with some tinkering.